 \section{A Landscape of POI Recommendation Research}

-This section provides an overview of the state-of-the-art research in in-trip POI recommendations from the perspectives of techniques, data and evaluations.
-Specifically, we will first present the results of a statistical analysis of research papers published in journals from 2017 to 2022, highlighting the trends and patterns in how researchers have approached technical advancements, data collection and evaluation metrics.
-Building on these findings, we will then delve deeper into how the use of heterogeneous data sources has been applied in the field of POI recommendations.
+This section provides an overview of the state-of-the-art POI recommendation research from the perspectives of data, techniques and evaluations.
+Specifically, we will first present the results of a statistical analysis of research papers published in journals and conferences from 2021 to 2023, highlighting the trends and patterns in how researchers have approached data collection, technical advancements and evaluation metrics.
+The findings provide a foundation for our further discussion on the research landscape of the use of various information types in the field of POI recommendation.